mhausenblas/rbIAM/site/docs/terminology.md

 :   Defines a set of strictly additive rules, representing a set of permissions.
-    These permissions define what actions an **entity** is allowed to carry out with respect to a set of resources.
-Can be namespaced (then the role is only valid in the context of said namespace) or cluster wide.
+    These permissions define what actions an **entity** is allowed to carry out with respect to a set of **resources**.
+Can be namespaced (then the role is only valid in the context of said namespace) or cluster-wide.

 Role binding

 :   Grants the permissions defined in a **role** to an **entity**.
 Can be
-    namespaced (then the binding is only valid in the context of said namespace) or cluster wide.
+    namespaced (then the binding is only valid in the context of said namespace) or cluster-wide.
 Note that it is perfectly possible and even desirable to define a cluster-wide role and then use a (namespaced) role binding.
 This allows straight-forward re-use of roles across namespaces.

 For example, for our Fluent Bit output plugin deployed as a `DaemonSet` in EKS, the RBAC regime looks as follows (compare: [role & role binding used](https://github.com/aws-samples/amazon-ecs-fluent-bit-daemon-service/blob/master/eks/eks-fluent-bit-daemonset-rbac.yaml)):